AutomationDirect/ProductivityBlocks/README.md

 Each type has a variable block to go with it.
 Variables can have a user-defined name and can be set using the ‘set variable’ blocks:

 ![](images/setinteger.png)

+## Documentation:
+To learn more about programming in ProductivityBlocks, visit the [ProductivityBlocks Wiki](https://github.com/AutomationDirect/ProductivityBlocks/wiki).